 D. recently joined IGR's staff as an Interim Student Life Program Manager.
-Their focus is on managing the CommonGround program, teaching IGR's training course and furthering CommonGround's research agenda.
-D. is excited to dive into their work with the CommonGround team and they hope to see CommonGround spread into new areas of the U-M community.
+His focus is on managing the CommonGround program, teaching IGR's training course and furthering CommonGround's research agenda.
+D. is excited to dive into his work with the CommonGround team and he hopes to see CommonGround spread into new areas of the U-M community.

-D first became involved in IGR four years ago when they were brought in as a trainer for the Summer Youth Dialogues.
-They also served as a GSI for IGR's training class during their Masters program.
-D's first experience with dialogue dates back to when they were a student at Ann Arbor's Community High School and participated in a dialogue on race.
+D. first became involved in IGR four years ago when he was brought in as a trainer for the Summer Youth Dialogues.
+He also served as a GSI for IGR's training class during his Masters program.
+D's first experience with dialogue dates back to when he was a student at Ann Arbor's Community High School and participated in a dialogue on race.
 Says D "Ever since then, I have been passionate about looking at the intersection of identity work and education and organizing/activism."

-Outside of work, D loves playing soccer, cooking, eating food with friends and family, reading, and winning at any card game.
+Outside of work, D loves playing soccer, cooking, eating food with his friends and family, reading, and winning at any card game.
 D has lived in six different states over time.
-They love having four seasons but noted that the weather in Hawaii is perfect everyday!
+He loves having four seasons but noted that the weather in Hawaii is perfect every day!